-The Ohio Pregnancy Assessment (OPAS) is a statewide, ongoing, targeted population-based survey that utilizes the Center for Disease Control (CDC) Pregnancy Risk Assessment Monitoring System methodology to collect information and attitudes on residential women who give birth in Ohio.
-At the request of the Ohio Department of Health (ODH) and the Ohio Department of Medicaid (ODM), the Ohio Colleges of Medicine Government Resource Center (GRC) is administering the OPAS to assist in the monitoring of maternal and infant health.
+The Ohio Pregnancy Assessment (OPAS) is a statewide, ongoing, targeted population-based survey that utilizes the Center for Disease Control (CDC) Pregnancy Risk Assessment Monitoring System methodology to collect information on and attitudes of residential women who give birth in Ohio.
+At the request of the Ohio Department of Health (ODH) and the Ohio Department of Medicaid (ODM), GRC is administering the OPAS to assist in the monitoring of maternal and infant health.

 The OPAS provides data to improve the health of mothers and infants.